espressomd/espresso/doc/sphinx/lb.rst

 For that to work, you need to set the electrophoretic mobility (multiplied by the external :math:`E`-field) :math:`\mu E` on the particles that should be subject to the field.
-This effectivly acts as an velocity offset between the particle and the LB fluid.
+This effectively acts as an velocity offset between the particle and the LB fluid.

 For more information on this method and how it works, read the